nakaken0629/portfolio2/content/authors/admin/_index.md

 highlight_name: true
 ---

 Kenji Nakagaki is a senior software engineer.
-He has deep skills about web, mobile, server, database and network.
+He has deep skills in web, mobile, server, database, and network.

-He worked in a system integrator from 1998 to 2012 and some tech companies from 2012 to 2021.
-He returned to the same company where he had worked first time and works from 2021 to 2022.
-Recentlly, he is studying new technologies, such as AI, the web, etc.
+He worked as a system integrator from 1998 to 2012 and in some tech companies from 2012 to 2021.
+He returned to the same company where he had worked the first time and worked from 2021 to 2022.
+Recently, he is studying new technologies, such as AI, the web, etc.

 He also writes some technical books for beginners.